Nuitka/Nuitka-website/doc/posts/nuitka-release-065.rst

 -  Plugins: To locate module kind, use core Nuitka code that handles more cases.

--  The test suite runners are also now autoformatted and checked with PyLint.
+-  The test suite runners are also now auto-formatted and checked with PyLint.

 -  The Scons file is now PyLint clean too.